 It is if you're using a legitimate app provided by your financial institution.
 Anyone can develop an app with no safety evaluation and many are malicious.
 The Apple store verifies apps and eliminates ones that aren't legitimate.
-But Android and Windows don't have the same system in place.
+But Android doesn't have the same system in place.

 I always check to see how many reviews an app has.
 Not what the rating is – how many people have reviewed it.
 The more, the better.

 There are some things that you can do to make your phone more secure.